FAQs

 Do I have to have counselling?

-No. You do not have to have counselling to get an abortion.
+No. You don't have to have counselling to get an abortion.
 For some people it can be helpful to talk about their feelings with a professional counsellor.
 You can ask to have counselling before or after your abortion.
+Abortion counselling is free for most New Zealand citizens and residents and can be organised through an abortion provider.

 -